chow-petit/awesome-curated-tools/README.md

 * [Poynter](https://www.poynter.org/channels/digital-tools) - Digital tools reference.
 * [Dataviz.tools](http://dataviz.tools/https://medium.com/@Journalism2ls/75-tools-for-investigative-journalists-7df8b151db35http://dirtdirectory.org/https://www.kdnuggets.com/) - A curated guide to the best tools, resources and technologies for data visualization.

 ---
+## How do I contribute to this list?

+Have an idea of a tool that should be on this list?
+Here's how you can add it:
+ * **Familiar with github?** Send a pull request with your suggestions.
+If you're not sure how to do that don't sweat it.
+See below.
+ * **Not familiar with github?** You can leave a comment on this page by clicking on the `Issues` tab on the right and adding a New Issue (that's just like a comment).
+FYI you'll need to create a github account.
+Thank you [Drew Wilson](https://drewrwilson.com) for this part.

+---